prodbystarz/mpk-key-mapper/README.md

 # mpk-key-mapper
 Using RobotJS and Node.js turn your Akai MPK Mini into a keyboard controller that maps MIDI inputs directly from the MPK.

+(ps. this may not work on windows i made it on a mac HOWEVER it may idk i still have to test but if it does just follow the instrutions below!!!)

 ## features

 - map MIDI notes from the Akai MPK Mini to keyboard strokes.